 ~ Charlie Bradbury, CEO of Nolan Ryan Beef

 Response: I’m a little confused with the terminology here.
 My original post states that “Nolan Ryan owns no fewer than four mega-large ‘feedlots’ in Texas.”
 Your comment used the term “feedyards” instead of “feedlots.”
-Nolan Ryan’s beef website states that you “only work with licensed feedlots.”
+Nolan Ryan’s beef website stated in 2010 that you “only work with licensed feedlots.”
 So, are you saying that you feed your cattle in small feedlots in Texas but you don’t own the feedlots?
 How do you define “relatively small?”